HISTORY of LIBERIA

 Beginning in 1989, Liberia was plagued by years of civil unrest.
 In 1987, Charles Taylor, and his National Patriotic Party (NPP), won the elections.
 The years of civil turmoil have been very disruptive to Liberia’s growth, and the country was faced with the challenging task of rebuilding societal, and economic structures ravaged by the war.

 Money was raised, with some indirect help from the federal government, when (1819) Congress appropriated $100,000 to return African blacks that were illegally brought to the United States.
 In 1821, an agent, Eli Ayers, and Lt.
 R.F.
-Stockton of the U.S. Navy, purchased land in Africa, where, subsequently, Jehudi Ashmun, and Ralph R. Gurley laid the foundations of Liberia.
+Stockton of the U.S. Navy, purchased land in Africa, where, subsequently, Jehudi Ashmun, and Ralph R. Gurley laid the foundation of Liberia.
 More than 11,000 blacks were transported to Liberia before 1860.

 From 1865, until its dissolution in 1912, the society was a sort of trustee for Liberia.